4okimi7uki/kongari-toast/readme.md

 ---

-> 2025 Aoki Mizuki – Developed with 🍭 and a sense of fun.
+<small>2025 Aoki Mizuki – Developed with 🍭 and a sense of fun.</small>